TamsinLloyd99/Professional-README-Generator/tempReadME.md

 - [License](#license)

 ## Installation
-None
+npm install

 ## Usage
-User to search a city using the searchbar and sould be able to revisit past searches saved as search history buttons.
+After npm install, invoke "node index.js"

 ## Contributing
 Tamsin Lloyd

 ## Tests
-None
+Jest Testing

 ## Questions
-TamsinLloyd99, This is my GitHub username, if you would like to view my code or other apps.
-If you have any questions, feel free to contact me at Tamsin_lloyd@hotmail.com.
+This is my GitHub profile: 'https://github.com/TamsinLloyd99', if you would like to view my code or other apps.
+If you have any questions, feel free to contact me at tamsin_lloyd@hotmail.com.

 ## License